Live & More (Marcus Miller album)

-Live & More is a live album by Marcus Miller released in 1998.
+Live & More is a live album by Marcus Miller released in 1998 on GRP Records.

-Reception
+This album peaked at No. 6 on the US Billboard Top Contemporary Jazz Albums chart and No. 8 on the US Billboard Top Jazz Albums chart.

+Critical reception

+Al Hunter Jr. of the Philadelphia Daily News, in a B− review remarked, "On Live & More, Miller stays close to his funk roots...The instrumental arrangements throughout the CD are strong (although a close listen to Panther reveals two obvious places where the song was edited).
+But the vocals by Hathaway and Miller are thin and fail to reach the same high level as the instrumentation."

-Allmusic awarded the album with 4.5 stars and its review by Jonathan Widran states: "While Miller plays everything but the kitchen sink himself (bass, bass clarinet, guitar, and vocoder), the genuine excitement here emerges from giving space to and interacting and stretching out with his sea of all-stars."
+Jonathan Widran of Allmusic, in a 4.5/5 star review proclaimed, "While Miller plays everything but the kitchen sink himself (bass, bass clarinet, guitar, and vocoder), the genuine excitement here emerges from giving space to and interacting and stretching out with his sea of all-stars."

 Track listing

 All tracks composed by Marcus Miller; except where noted.